zeapoz/xrpl/SPEC.md

 ### ZG-CONFORMANCE-007

-    The node should respond with transaction details after receiveing TmGetObjectByHash / OtTransactions request.
+    The node should respond with transaction details after receiveing mtGET_OBJECTS / OtTransactions request.
     Normally the node does not respond with transaction details if the transaction is not in its cache.
 In this test we first query for transaction details via rpc, then via peer protocol.